elunna/nerfhack-changelog/README.md

 * When donating to priests - the gold vanishes upon receipt
-* Protection that can be bought from priests or granted by your god only ever grants 1AC per granting; the more protection the player has, the less likely it is to be granted (K-Mod)

 * Greater chance of hostile minions appearing when converting an altar.
 Especially if the altar is in an occupied temple (Evil)
 * Converting altars has higher chance of summoning minions (SLASH'EM)
 * Intrinsics speed, stealth, and telepathy are no longer granted by the gods when #offering.